sakib789/Wazuh-magic/Mail_and_Discord_notification_channel_configuration_for_the_Opensearch_Alerting_plugin_in_the_Wazuh.md

-# Notification Channel Configuration for the Opensearch Alerting Plugin in the Wazuh Indexer.
+# Notification Channel Configuration for the Opensearch Alerting Plugin in the Wazuh.

 ## **Mail:**
 First, configure an SMTP server on the Wazuh indexer node by following the “**SMTP server with authentication**” section of the [Wazuh documentation](https://documentation.wazuh.com/current/user-manual/manager/alert-management.html#smtp-server-with-authentication).